Digilent/Nexys-4-DDR-Keyboard/README.md

 When programmed onto the board, whenever the user presses a key on a keyboard connected to the USB HID port (J5, labeled "USB HOST"), a scan code is sent to the Nexys 4 DDR's  Artix-7 chip through a PS/2 interface.

 This scan code is then displayed on the seven segment display.
-When the key is released, a scan code of 0xF0XX is transmitted, indicating that the key with PS/2 code "XX" has been released.
 Whenever a new code is read, the last code displayed is shifted left by 2 digits on the display.
 In order to avoid repeatedly shifting in the same code when a key is held down, if the new code is the same as the last one read, it is discarded instead of being displayed.

+Two digits on the display are used in order to support both key press and key release sequences.
+When a key is pressed, its scan code "XX" is transmitted.
+When the key is released, a scan code of 0xF0XX is transmitted, indicating that the key with PS/2 code "XX" has been released.
+Not all PS/2 scan code sequences are handled.

 For example: If the user presses the space bar on a keyboard connected to the Nexys 4 DDR, the scan code "29" will be displayed.
 When the space bar is released, "F0 29" will be displayed, and the original "29" will be moved to the left half of the seven segment display.